ELIXIR-Belgium/WES2Galaxy/README.md

 }

 ```
-In the future, this WES endpoint will create a new workflow run and returns a RunId to monitor its progress.
+In the future, this WES call will create a new workflow run and will return a RunId to monitor its progress.

-The workflow_url is an absolute URL to a workflow file.
+- The *workflow_url* is an absolute URL to a workflow file.

-The workflow_params JSON object specifies input parameters, such as input files.
+- The *workflow_params* JSON object specifies input parameters, such as input files.
 The exact format of the JSON object depends on the conventions of the workflow language being used.
 Input files should either be absolute URLs.

-The workflow_type is the type of workflow language.
+- The *workflow_type* is the type of workflow language.

-The workflow_type_version is the version of the workflow language submitted and must be one supported by this WES instance.
+- The *workflow_type_version* is the version of the workflow language submitted and must be one supported by this WES instance.

-See the RunRequest documentation for details about other fields.
-The attribute `inputs` contains a list of all the input files with their corresponding `file` and workflow `step`.
+The attribute *inputs* contains a list of all the input files with their corresponding *file* and workflow *step*.
 Note that the step number is in string format.

 ## Building the docker image
-A Galaxy `19.01` container will be decorated with the necessary tools to run the workflow.
+A Galaxy 19.01 container will be decorated with the necessary tools to run the workflow.

 To build the docker image use following command in the root directory: